 In addition to the aftereffects of your skills and activities, what other remarkable qualities do you offer a company?
 What have you shown improvement over others?
-What grants or praises have you gotten?
+Grants or praises have you got?
 What initiative positions have you held?
 How have you improved the companies with which you have been included?
 When have you stepped up to the plate, surpassed the call of duty, or accepted greater responsibility?
 All these are important resume tips to be worked up to get yourself recognized.

 Example: Earned differentiation through Dean’s list acknowledgment and by making sure about profoundly looked for after staff selected teaching assistant position.